Data-on-the-Mind/2017-summer-workshop/hamrick-introduction-to-jupyter/README.md

 including "widgets" for interactively exploring data, conversions to other formats such as HTML, using the notebook with R, and reproducibility.

-## Learning Objectives

-After completing this tutorial, you should come away with:

-* A working knowledge of how to use the Jupyter notebook
-* An u

 ## Setup

 This tutorial requires Python 3 and R to be installed, along with the Python